 Here are a few examples, in no particular order.

 MACD signals a trend when the blue signal line crosses above or below the red indicator line.
-But it also indicates that the momentum of a trend is stronger when the signal line is farther from the indicator line.
-Conversely, as it gets closer to the indicator line, the trend would appear to be weakening.
-See figure 1.
+But it also indicates that the momentum of a trend is stronger when the signal line is further from the indicator line.
+Conversely, as it gets closer to the indicator line, the trend would appear to be weakening (see figure 1).